haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 * `"pub/static": "shared:files/static"`

 ### Phase 4: Deploy slugs and cluster {#cloud-deploy-over-phases-slugclus}
-Now we provision your applications and all the {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}backend{% endglossarytooltip %} services you need:
+Now we provision your applications and all the {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}后端{% endglossarytooltip %} services you need:

 *	Mounts each service in its own container (web server, Elasticsearch, RabbitMQ and so on)
 *	Mounts the read-write file system (mounted on a highly available distributed storage grid)